aishshinde781/Fitness-data-analysis/README.md

-# Fitness-data-analysis
+# Fitness Data Analysis

 Analyzing seven years worth of training data tracked on the Runkepper app.

-Objective
+# Objective

-Ansewring question like:
+# Answering question like:

 1.How fast,long,and intense was my run today?